|The Frankfurt-Tipp rating:|

 Romain Faubert (Dany Boon) is a hypochondriac of the worst kind.
-Everywhere he sees dangers for his health, every little pinch is a sign for a deadly disease and his fellow men are only breeding places for a lot of malignant bacilli.
-The neurotic Romain complains his suffering with beautiful regularity to his doctor Dr. Dimitri Zvenka (Kad Merad), who is also his only real friend for him.
-But Dimitri is not at all enthusiastic about the fact that Romain turns his life upside down again and again.
-When it comes to another real catastrophe and Dimitri's wife Norah (Judith El Zein) slowly loses patience with her good-natured husband, he comes up with a supposedly brilliant plan: Romain should finally find the great love and thereby lose the fear of life.
-But first dating attempts go naturally heartily wrong.
-Shortly before Dimitri finally wants to give up, he takes one last, desperate measure: shock therapy is supposed to be the last attempt to help the super-hypochondriac.
-And so the doctor takes him with him to an aid action - with unexpected consequences: Suddenly, Romain is considered the revolutionary leader of the small banana republic of Cherkistan.
-And of course this can only end in a chaos…
+He sees dangers to his health everywhere, every little twinge is a sign of a deadly disease, and his fellow humans are merely breeding grounds for any number of nasty germs.
+The neurotic Romain regularly complains about his suffering to his doctor Dr. Dimitri Zvenka (Kad Merad), who is also his only real friend.
+But Dimitri is not at all thrilled about Romain turning his life upside down again and again.
+When it comes to a real catastrophe and Dimitri's wife Norah (Judith El Zein) slowly loses patience with her good-natured husband, he hatches a supposedly ingenious plan: Romain should finally find the great love and thereby lose his fear of life.
+But the first dating attempts go wrong, of course.
+Shortly before Dimitri wants to give up for good, he resorts to a last, desperate measure: a shock therapy is supposed to be the last attempt to help the super hypochondriac.
+And so the doctor takes him on a relief mission - with unexpected consequences: Suddenly Romain is mistaken for the revolutionary leader of the small banana republic of Cherkistan.
+And of course this can only end in a tangible chaos.

-To claim that the "Sch`tis" is a prime example of subtle, witty wit is wrong.
-But the humor of the movie was also charming in its scenes dominated by Klamauk and the characters were absolutely adorable despite their quirkiness.
-And that is not the case with the "super hypochondriac".
-With his neuroses, he not only gets on Dimitri's nerves, but also the nerves of the spectators.
-And Dany Boon's exaggerated grimacing is also only funny to a limited extent.
-One could now argue that exaggerated playing of facial expressions has a certain tradition in French comedy.
-Just think of Louis de Funes.
-That may be true, but Dany Boon is no Louis de Funes with all due respect for his talent.
-And even he couldn't save a film with his grimaces if the rest wasn't right.
+To say The Sh`tis was a prime example of subtle, witty wit is false, to be sure.
+But the film's humor, even in its scenes dominated by clunkiness, was always charming and the characters, despite their quirkiness, absolutely endearing.
+And that's just not the case with the super-hypochondriac.
+Because with his neuroses he quickly gets on the nerves not only of Dimitri but also of the audience.
+And the exaggerated grimacing of Dany Boon is also only funny to a limited extent.
+Now, one could argue that overplayed facial expressions have a certain tradition in French comedy.
+Louis de Funes comes to mind.
+That may be true, but Dany Boon, with all due respect for his talent, is simply no Louis de Funes.
+And even he couldn't save a movie with his grimaces if the rest wasn't right.

-That doesn't mean that "Super-Hypochonder" would be a complete failure.
-There are simply too many successful ideas and good laughs for that.
-The fact alone that the film takes a completely different direction after about 45 minutes than one would expect from the initial situation or the trailers, must be highly valued for the comedy.
-It's just a pity that the many good approaches too often degenerate into pure clamour and silliness and thus lose much of their originally recognizable appeal.
-Surely no spiritual restraint should be expected from a turbulent comedy of confusion like this one.
-But even a turbulent story with a lot of slapstick doesn't necessarily have to turn up all the controls to generate hearty laughs from the audience.
+Not to say that Super Hypochondriac is a complete failure.
+There are just too many successful ideas and good laughs for that.
+Alone the fact that the film takes a completely different direction after about 45 minutes than you would expect from the initial situation or the trailers, must be credited to the comedy.
+It's just a pity that the many good approaches too often degenerate into pure clowning and silliness and thus lose much of their originally recognizable appeal.
+Certainly, no cerebral restraint should be expected from a turbulent comedy of mistaken identity such as this.
+But even a turbulent story with plenty of slapstick doesn't necessarily have to turn all the dials up full blast to generate hearty laughs from the audience.

-If you just feel like french slapstick, you can't really do anything wrong here.
-Dany Boon and Kad Merad are simply an unbeatable team, even in weaker moments, and you can laugh at them over and over again.
-And the story is sometimes so wonderfully absurd that it's just fun.
-But those who expect a charmo offensive in the style of the "Sch`tis" - with which the film advertises offensively - and for whom Boon's grimaces from the trailer are already too much, should rather get sick before going to the cinema.
-Therefore the following applies: all in all only worth seeing with some exceptions!
+If you're simply in the mood for French slapstick, you can't really go wrong here.
+Dany Boon and Kad Merad, even in weaker moments, are just an unbeatable team to laugh at again and again.
+And the story is so wonderfully absurd at times that it's just fun.
+But if you expect a charm offensive in the style of the Sh`tis - with which the film offensively advertises - and if Boon's grimaces from the trailer are already too much for you, you should rather take a sick note before going to the cinema.
+Therefore: overall only with cutbacks worth seeing!